Prof. Engr. Dr. Ahmar Rashid

 Adnan Haider: MULTILEVEL HIERARCHICAL CLASSIFICATION APPROACH FOR DEEPFAKE DETECTION

-Graduating in Summer 2022
+Graduated in Summer 2024

 Muhammad Haroon: MULTI-MODAL BRAIN TUMOR SEGMENTATION USING UNET TRANSFORMER

-Graduating in Summer 2022
+Graduating in Fall 2025

 PhD Students: